scottjacksonx/hu/README.md

 # Administrivia #

-I plan on making Hu on my Mac, and as such, there might be some Mac-specific stuff going on (using AppleScript to get the URLs of open tabs in Safari, for example).
+I plan on making Hu on my Mac, and as such, there might be some Mac-specific stuff going on (using AppleScript to get the URLs of open tabs in a web browser, for example).
 We'll see what happens there.
 I also plan on making Hu a command-line thing for now.
 If I'm persuaded to, I might make it into a menubar app for Mac OS X, but someone else would have to write a system tray app for Windows users.